-- Taiwan (those who hold a passport issued by Taiwan that includes the number of the identification card issued by the competent authority in Taiwan)
+- Taiwan (those who hold a passport issued by Taiwan that includes the number of the identification card issued by the competent authority in Taiwan).

 This list of low risk nationalities will normally be reviewed on an annual basis.

-Please note that if you will be submitting your application through the Immigration Service ('Check & Send' Scheme) we will require you to provide all documentary evidence at the time you submit your application to us, in case we are contacted and asked for this information.
+Please note that if you will be submitting your application through the Immigration Service ('Check & Send' Scheme) we will require you to provide all documentary evidence (including the ones that you are not required to submit) at the time you submit your application with us.